nautobot/nautobot/nautobot/docs/models/extras/joblogentry.md

 - The log message.
 - If provided, the string format of the logged object and it's absolute url.

-!!! check "Enhanced in version 1.2.2"
++++ 1.2.2
-    REST API and GraphQL support for querying `JobLogEntry` records was added in Nautobot 1.2.2.
+    REST API and GraphQL support for querying `JobLogEntry` records were added.